lukas-vlcek/mvn-gradle-es-plugin-test/README.md

 # Just the "foo"

-An attempt to figure out what needs to be done to build **gradle** project via **maven** and have resulting artifacts deployed into maven repo.
+An example demonstration how to build **gradle** project via **maven** and have resulting artifacts deployed into maven repo.

-The code under the `/src` folder is important to the point that it uses Elasticsearch gradle plugin which takes care of building of some of the resulting artifacts (AFAIK).
+The code under the `/src` folder is important to the point that **it uses Elasticsearch gradle plugin** which takes care of building of some of the resulting artifacts (AFAIK). _The theory is that this plugin may break integration between gradle and maven resulting in missing artifacts in maven repo when `mvn deploy` is run.
+Link to any specific bug report is missing, however, working solution is provided._

 ## Build the project using gradle

+Notice that depending on version of Elasticsearch \[gradle plugin\] we need to stick to specific versions of gradle and java.
+The following are used versions for this demonstration.

 ### Requires